vrnetlab/vrnetlab/README.md

 stopped/removed.
 It's not possible to restart vrnetlab or at least it's not at all tested and I don't see how it would work really.
 Since the primary use case is lab / CI you should embrace the statelessness :)

+##### Q: Will this consume less resources than the normal way of running XRv, vmX etc?
+A: No. vrnetlab still runs KVM (in docker) to start the virtual router which means that we will consume just as much CPU and memory, if not slightly more, than running the router in KVM.

+##### Q: If it doesn't consume less resources than KVM, why use Docker?
+A: It's used primarily as a packaging format.
+All vrnetlab containers can be run with similar arguments.
+The differences between different platforms are effectively hidden to present a clean uniform interface.
+That's certainly not true for trying to run XRv or vMX directly with qemu / virsh.

 ##### Q: Do you plan to support classic IOS?
 A: Hell to the no! ;)